 The system should have a clock generator (preferably programmable) to generate 512 X fs (Audio Sample Rate) clock frequency based on MAUD and NAUD values.
 This clock is used by S/PDIF transmitter to send data to the S/PDIF link.

 The AXI4-Stream clock does not need to be related to the Audio clock.
+See Clocking for more details.

 Figure 3-15: Sink: Audio Clocking